 Quotation shall be invited through letter, Fax, mail, e-mail or online platform at the option of the Procuring Entity.
 RFQ shall not be required to be advertised in the daily newspapers but for the circulation the Procuring Entity may publish that advertisement in its website (if any).

-Pursuant to Rule 92(3) of the Public Procurement Rules, 2025, RFQ Document shall be issued or made available to potential Quotationers free-of-cost.
+Pursuant to Rule 92(3) of the Public Procurement Rules, 2025, RFQ Document shall be issued or made available to all enlisted potential Quotationers free-of-cost.